JustASpeedrunner/JustASpeedrunner/README.md

 ### Just A Speedrunner - Michael Puckett
 ## About Me
-I am currently a sophomore in highschool, I program mainly in Lua, Rust and C# with Unity but I dabble in HTML.
+I am currently a junior in highschool, I program mainly in Rust but I occasionally use Lua, C# and, if you consider it programming, HTML.
 You may contact me through my Discord server, linked [here.](https://discord.gg/9xKQQYkdzH)

 ## Current Public Projects